sahinsalim/SQLB_Bootcamp_Notes/README.md

-# These noteas are my personel notes and all codes from sql bootcamp (techcareer.net).
+# These notes are my personel notes and all codes from sql bootcamp (techcareer.net).